Photo of Saint Aidan

 In 596 the Bishop of Rome, Gregory the Great, saw fair-haired, blue-eyed slaves on display in a Roman market.
 He asked where they were from, and when he was told about the British Isles, he instructed St. Augustine of Canterbury to travel to England to bring the Christian Faith.
 Imagine the surprise of St. Augustine when he arrived to discover the Anglican Church firmly established with cathedrals, monasteries, parish churches, and a valid apostolic succession of Bishops, Priests, and Deacons.

-The Traditional Anglican Communion has dioceses and parishes in Canada, the United States, England, Ireland, Zambia, Zimbabwe, South Africa, India, Central and South America, the Torres Straits and Australia.
+The Traditional Anglican Church has dioceses and parishes in Canada, the United States, England, Ireland, Zambia, Zimbabwe, South Africa, India, the Caribbean, Central and South America, and Australia.
 We are in full communion with the Forward in Faith parishes of the Church of England and the Episcopal Church of the United States of America .
 By preserving the faith once delivered to our fathers, the jurisdiction has ensured the continuation of the Anglican expression of the Catholic Faith.